Effective positivity of Hodge bundles and applications: Chow-Mumford line bundle and lambda classes

-There exists a line bundle on $\M$, which by abuse of notations we still denote by $\lambda_{CM}$, which pull-back to our $\lambda_{CM}$ via $\nu$. \end{corollary} \begin{proof} If we present a DM stack as a groupoid quotient $[R/U]$, to define a bundle on the stack is equivalnet to give a bundle $L$ on $U$ and an isomorphism on $R$ between $s^*L$ and $t^*L$, where $s$ and $t$ are the source and target map for the relations.
+\item There exists a $\Q$-divisor on $\M$, which by abuse of notations we still denote by $\lambda_{CM}$, which pull-back to our $\lambda_{CM}$ via $\nu$. \end{enumerate} \end{corollary} \begin{proof} If we present a DM stack as a groupoid quotient $[R/U]$, to define a bundle on the stack is equivalnet to give a bundle $L$ on $U$ and an isomorphism on $R$ between $s^*L$ and $t^*L$, where $s$ and $t$ are the source and target map for the relations.

 We can find a presentation of $\M$ with $R$ and $U$ reduced, and a presentation of $\M^{\nu}$ wit $R$ and $U$ normal (see e.g. \cite[0GMH]{stackproject}).
 We can thus define the convenient bundles on $U$ and use the base change from \autoref{prop:base_change_stable_families} to obtain the requested isomorphisms.